justincampbell/guard-cane/README.md

 $ guard init cane
 ```

-This will place the following in your Guardfile:
+This will place the following in your `Guardfile`:

 ```rb
 guard :cane, cli: "--color" do